Get Help Today(877) 648-4288

 Meth is infamous for the physical and mental toll it takes on people who struggle with a use disorder.
 “Meth mouth” is a common side effect.
 The teeth begin to rot in the mouth because of a reduction in protective saliva and poor hygiene.
 People addicted to meth often pick sores into their skin because of a sensation that bugs are crawling on them constantly.

-Meth interacts with the nervous system, which can lead to serious mental health issues:
+Meth interacts with the nervous system and can lead to many long-term health issues.
+These health issues include:

 - Aggression, and Violence